tock/book/src/doc/syscalls.md

 ## System Call Implementations

 All system calls are implemented via context switches.
-A couple values are passed along with the context switch to indicate the type and manor of the syscall.
+A couple values are passed along with the context switch to indicate the type and manner of the syscall.
 A process invokes a system call by triggering context switch via a software interrupt that transitions the microcontroller to supervisor/kernel mode.
 The exact mechanism for this is architecture-specific.
 [TRD104][TRD104]